ycodexme/Temporary-Number/README.md

 # Temporary-Number
-Simple and Brilliant, TempSMS Scraper for Python
+Scrape Numbers and Messages from https://temporary-phone-number.com